 After a vehicle accident, no matter how minor, you may be taken aback by what transpired.
 You could be severely injured or your car could be seriously damaged.
 Your top priority should be to protect yourself from further harm and getting the recovery you need.
 Therefore, it is important to know what to do after a car accident in Altoona.
-An experienced car wreck lawyer could protect your rights and walk you through the legal steps after a crash.
+An experienced car accident lawyer could protect your rights and walk you through the legal steps after a crash.

 Steps to Take After a Car Accident in Altoona